DIBYARANJANDASH/Machine-Learning-Assignments/README.md

 ## Loan Train IBM Project
 To predict if a person has paid off the loan or not.
 Here I used __SVM , Decision Tree, KNN Model and Logistic Regression__ models.

+## Devtown Machine Learning Project
+To predict the price of the house based on its features.
+Used Linear Regression Model and found a accuracy of __69 %__